RenderKit/embree/doc/src/api/RTC_GEOMETRY_TYPE_CURVE.md

 tessellation rate is 4.

 The `RTC_GEOMETRY_TYPE_NORMAL_ORIENTED_*` mode is a mode designed to render blades of grass.
-In this mode the curve is rendered as a flat band whose center exactly follows the provided vertex spline, whose half width approximately follows the provided radius spline, and whose orientation follows the provided normals.
-For normal oriented curves, the indices point to the first of 2 consecutive normals in the normal buffer.
-The normal of the constructed curve will match the direction of the first normal at the beginning, and the direction of the second normal at the end of the curve.
-Please note that this layout of the normal buffer is independent of the used basis for the curve itself.
-For the cubic B-spline and cubic Hermite basis the stride from the first control vertex of the first and the next segment is typically 1, thus the normal buffer is compact and the curves share the normal at the begin and end.
-However, for the cubic Bézier basis, the stride is typically 3, thus begin and end normal cannot get shared.
-We recommend using the Hermite basis instead of the Bézier basis, as it allows a more compact layout.
+In this mode a vertex spline has to get specified as for the previous modes, but additionally a normal spline is required.
+If the Hermite basis is used, the `RTC_BUFFER_TYPE_NORMAL` and `RTC_BUFFER_TYPE_NORMAL_DERIVATIVE` buffers have both to be set.

+The curve is rendered as a flat band whose center approximately follows the provided vertex spline, whose half width approximately follows the provided radius spline, and whose normal orientation approximately follows the provided normal spline.

 To intersect the normal oriented curve, we perform a newton-raphson style intersection of a ray with a tensor product surface of a linear basis (perpendicular to the curve) and cubic Bézier basis (along the curve).
-We construct the 8 control points of this surface in Bézier basis by calculating a normalized direction `d01=normalize(v1-v0,n0)` and `d23=normalize(v3-v2,n1)`.
-These directions are perpendicular to the tangent direction of the center curve and first and second specified normal.
-The 8 control vertices of the surface are constructed as:

-     p00 = v0-r0*d01, p10 = v0+r0*d01
-     p01 = v1-r1*d01, p11 = v1+r1*d01
-     p02 = v2-r2*d23, p12 = v2+r2*d23
-     p03 = v3-r3*d23, p13 = v3+r3*d23

-The center of this curve exactly follows the specified center spline, the normal at the start (and end) exactly match the fisrst (and second) specified normal, and the half width exactly matches the evaluated radius spline at the start (and end).
-In-between the radius and orientation of the curve changes smoothly.
-Note that the construction does not work when the provided normals are parallel to the curve direction, as then no well defined perpendicular direction `d01` or `d23` are defined.
-For this reason thus the provided normals should best be kept as perpendicular to the curve direction as possible.
+We use a guide curve and its derivatives to construct the control points of that surface.
+The guide curve is defined by a sweep surface defined by sweeping a line centered at the vertex spline location along the curve.
+At each parameter value the half width of the line matches the radius spline, and the direction matches the cross product of the normal from the normal spline and tangent of the vertex spline.
+Note that this construction does not work when the provided normals are parallel to the curve direction.
+For this reason the provided normals should best be kept as perpendicular to the curve direction as possible.

 In the `RTC_GEOMETRY_TYPE_ROUND_*` round mode, a real geometric surface is rendered for the curve, which is more expensive but allows